207th (Ottawa-Carleton) Battalion, CEF: To Nova Scotia

 On January 18, 1917, the 207th left Ottawa for the Maritimes departing by train for Amherst, Nova Scotia, for further training.
 The battalion arrived two days later.
 Training at Amherst followed the "Regular War Office Syllabus", the troops receiving instruction in such subjects as bombing (grenades) and scouting.
 The battalion's training regime was suddenly interrupted in late February and March 1917 because of an outbreak of infectious diseases in Amherst.
 On March 1 two cases of scarlet fever, two cases of German measles, and seven cases of mumps were reported in the 207th.
 Medical authorities believed the unit to be on the verge of an epidemic and immediate measures were taken with respect to the sanitary conditions of the soldiers' accommodations.

 By the end of March, the situation had worsened.
 Ten members of the battalion had German measles, another fifteen the mumps, six scarlet fever, and another two diphtheria.
 All of these men were in a local hospital "convalescing".
 Of 710 officers and men with the 207th in Amherst by this point, a total of 104 were sent to the local hospital during March suffering from an infectious disease.
 By April 18 the battalion, the only CEF unit in Amherst, was still quarantined.
 It was little consolation that it wasn't the only battalion suffering, as five other units were quarantined in camps in other parts of Nova Scotia and New Brunswick at the time.

 The 207th's medical crisis was not only a trial for the battalion; it also affected the reinforcement pool for Canada's battalions overseas.
 On April 20 the Militia authorities in Ottawa suggested that the General Officer Commanding the troops in Military District No. 6 be told that every available n.c.o. and man of the 207th, who is not a contact, or suspect, must be sent overseas this month, regardless of whether the unit is broken up or not.
 It is necessary to fill up the [troop] transports, and nothing is to be gained by keeping whole battalions or units back in Canada, in order to enable them to proceed overseas, complete.
-The sooner we get all the medically sound, fit, un-infected officers and men out of M.D.
+The sooner we get all the medically sound, fit, uninfected officers and men out of M.D.
 6, the better.

 However, the partial deployment of the 207th overseas did not happen and, on April 30, the battalion was reported to be "free from infection".
 Nevertheless, for three members of the 207th, the epidemic was fatal, as Company Quartermaster-Sergeant Ernest William Painter and Privates Louis Lavallee and William Metheral died of disease while stationed in Amherst.
 Four other members of the battalion (Sergeant Oswald Olson and Privates John Joseph Hallinan, John Milton Howard, and Ernest Samuel Povah) died in Canada between then and the end of the war, all members of the 207th Battalion at the time.
 As a result, seven men died during the First World War wearing the cap badge of the 207th (Ottawa-Carleton) Overseas Battalion.